IvanPostarnak/nature-shop-server/docs/requests/query.md

 ----

 ### created
-*Allow client-side to filter posts by te timestamp that post was created (equal or after this moment of time - >=)*
+*Allow client-side to filter by te timestamp that post was created (equal or after this moment of time - >=)*
 ```
 localhost:5300/.../?created=<value>